feilipu/yaz180/construction_notes.md

 All of the above errata have been incorporated, and resolution of issue #4 has also been incorporated.
 Files for this version have been released in this repository.

-## PCB Version 2.4 (2019)

 Bad order somehow.
+Dimension information missing from the gerbers.
 Version 2.3 gerbers didn't produce working board.

+## PCB Version 2.4 (2019)

-So revised with some minor fixes and try again.
+So Version 2.4 has been revised with some minor fixes and is now the basis going forward.
+This version  has no errata at February 2019.